Counselor Education

 Prerequisites: CNS ED 6010 and CNS ED 6020, or graduate standing and consent of instructor.
 This course examines the process dynamics of groups, including group development, leadership, norms and therapeutic factors.
 Group counseling theories and approaches used for other group work including skills, personal growth, support, vocational, and developmental guidance groups are explored.
 Knowledge and skills of how to facilitate therapeutic groups are included.
 Students are required to be participant-observers or facilitators of a group outside of class time.

-CNS ED 6050 Individual Inventory: 3 semester hours
+CNS ED 6050 Assessment in Counseling: 3 semester hours

 CNS ED 6060 Helping-Relationship Skills: 3 semester hours